-What We Recommend HubSpot CRM For
+Who HubSpot CRM Is Best For

-- Lead management: Several of HubSpot CRM’s features, such as lead segmentation, sales activity logs, and sales pipeline reports, work together to streamline your lead management processes.
-The platform gives you an overall view of your lead communications.
-Thus, HubSpot CRM is one of our picks for the best lead management software.
+- Sales teams that need robust lead management tools: Several of HubSpot CRM’s features, such as lead segmentation, sales activity logs, and sales pipeline reports, work together to streamline the lead management processes.
+The platform gives you an extensive view of your lead communications, making it one of our top picks for the best lead management software.

 HubSpot CRM Pricing

 HubSpot CRM is well-known for having an excellent free plan.
 It also has paid pricing plans that range from $45 per month with a minimum of two users to $1,200 per month for 10 users.
 More users can be added to each plan; it costs $23 to $120 per additional user, depending on the plan chosen.

 Solo entrepreneurs who need basic email marketing tools

 Small to medium businesses that need a simple but affordable lead management system

 Medium-sized businesses that are dependent on email marketing activities to expand their customer base

 Big and enterprise-level businesses that need sales analytics and predictive tools